 Over the 30 plus years that the Rock Box has traded, the medium on which music has been consumed has changed dramatically.
 However, the oldest medium is proving to be the most enduring and vinyl has been on a resurgence for a few years.
-Many of our customers have told us that they’d love to not only buy vinyl records again, but also get down from the loft their old ones.
+Many of our customers have told us that they’d love to not only buy vinyl records again, but also dig out their old ones from lofts / garages / dusty cupboards.
 However, this isn’t something practical as they no longer own a record player (or turntable).
 This has got us thinking that perhaps we ought to offer turntables.
 Click here to jump straight to our offering.

 All in One?